Rayvon

 Bruce Alexander Michael Brewster (born January 18, 1968), better known by his stage name Rayvon, is a Barbadian singer and songwriter, known for his work with Shaggy.

-Born in Barbados, he was raised in Brooklyn, New York.
+Born in Barbados, he was raised in Brooklyn, New York City.
 He released his debut album, Hear My Cry in 1997.
-He had a hit in the United States in 1992 with "Big Up", which featured Shaggy, the first of a string of successful collaborations, which included "In the Summertime" and "Angel".
+He had a hit in the United States in 1993 with "Big Up", which featured Shaggy, the first of a string of successful collaborations, which included "In the Summertime" and "Angel".
 His second album, My Bad, was released in 2002, by MCA Records.

+Since then, Rayvon has stayed busy continuing to collaborate with his longtime friend Shaggy but also staying on road performing.
+Rayvon has also stayed steady releasing many other solo tracks and collaborations with others like Red Fox, General Degree, Luciano, and many more.